 - 1. High School or College GPA: JPCatholic accepts a minimum of 2.8.
 This minimum standard may be waived at the discretion of the Admissions Committee.
 This will typically only happen if the student presents extenuating circumstances or if other academic data exists that validates the student's ability to thrive in JPCatholic's academic environment.
 The weighted GPA is used in the Committee evaluation to take into account their AP or IB classes.
 The following factors will come into play when determining the strength of a transcripts: - a.
 Trends: Is the overall GPA dragged down by freshman and sophomore year?
 Does the student have a strong positive trend? - b.
 Strength of Coursework: Does the student do well in challenging subjects?
 Is the student taking AP, IB, or Honors level coursework? - c.
 Extenuating Circumstances: Is the student's GPA dragged down by one very poor semester or year?
-What circumstances explain that occurrence?

-- 2. SAT, ACT, or CLT: Results of the SAT I or ACT tests: SAT critical reading and math composite score should be at 920 or higher.
+What circumstances explain that occurrence? - 2.
+SAT, ACT, or CLT: Results of the SAT I or ACT tests: SAT critical reading and math composite score should be at 920 or higher.
 ACT composite score should be at 19 or higher.
 The Admissions Committee will also accept the CLT exam with a minimum score of 57.
-Applicants with lower scores will still be considered for admission, since decisions are made after weighing all admissions factors. - 3.
+Applicants with lower scores will still be considered for full acceptance, since decisions are made after weighing all admissions factors. - 3.
 Statement of Purpose: Students are required to complete a brief online essay questionnaire.
-This writing sample will be evaluated for grammar, structure, and clarity of thought.
+This writing sample will be evaluated for grammar, structure, and clarity of thought. - a.
+The following rubric is used in assessing the Questionnaire.
+The Committee focuses on three fundamental attributes: composition skills, connection to JPCatholic's mission, and passion for the student's chosen field. - i.
+5 Points.
+Well-written with strong composition skills, deep connection to JPCatholic's mission, high passion for the field. - ii.
+4 Points.
+Well-written with strong composition skills but lacking a full expression of commitment to mission or a strong sense of professional vocation. - iii.
+3 Points.
+Hits all the fundamentals in writing skill, interest in our mission, and professional vocation, but the essay is not exceptionally well-written. - iv.
+2 Points.
+One of the fundamentals is completely missing. - v.
+1 Points.
+Two or more of the fundamentals are completely missing.